-- Grooming the business cont.
+- Grooming the business (continued)

 - Structure

 - Partnership?

 - LLP?

 - Limited Company?

 - Who selling to?

 - Separate parts of business into different entities?

 - Hybrid structures?

-The Buyers Perspective - due diligence
+The Buyer's Perspective - due diligence

 - Areas of operations to review will include:

 - Fees

 - Other financial information

 - Risk

 - Staff

 - IT systems

 - Governance

-- Legal due diligence